 Day 2: Visit to Jurong Bird Park and the Sentosa Island

 After a sumptuous breakfast we headed to Jurong Bird Park to pay a visit to the feathery species.
+This interesting place was next on our list of places to visit in Malaysia and Singapore.
 Our little toddler went crazy upon spotting the blazing red flamingos and the neighborly parrots.
 Our little bundle of joy was hooked on to the peacocks and followed them like a total new born.
 It was a wonderful sight to see him enjoy with the friendly birds with no fear.
 We had a gala time enjoying the tram rides, clicking pictures of some elusive birds freely walking past us. .
 The New Zealand Ice Cream parlour at the end of the Zoo had one of the best ice creams we had till date.
 A must visit for all ice creams lovers!